what is depression?

 The process of therapy can be difficult at times, but we strive to make it as easy on you as possible by connecting with you and identifying your needs, wants and goals to make lasting change in your life.
 We empower you to make the changes in your life that you want to see.
 The end result of therapy for depression at Catalyss Counseling is moving you to Rise Above Your Depression.

-Counseling and depression treatment with Catalyss Counseling can guide you to Rise Above Your Depression.
-Our therapists specialize in treating depression from evidence-based perspectives, and we know that therapy and lasting change take time and commitment.
-If you’d like to talk to someone more about how we treat depression, contact us today for a free 20-minute phone consultation, or you can book directly online with the therapist of your choice.
+Counseling and depression treatment at our Denver, CO area therapy clinic can help you Rise Above Your Depression.
+Our therapists specialize in treating depression from evidence-based perspectives, and we know that therapy and lasting change takes time and commitment.
+If you’d like to talk to someone more about how we treat depression, follow these simple steps: